evometric/PesdaDB/README.md

 ### Send in JSON, get back JSON

-in fact it will only store valid json.
-Then you can chain it to JQ or something if you like
+In fact it will only store valid json.
+Then you can chain it to JQ or something, if you like

     you@computer:~ $ python3 ~/PesdaDB/pesdadb.py --set my_array '["zuli", "kyan", "lars", "fozz"]'